Maaseudun Tulevaisuus

 Maaseudun Tulevaisuus (MT; Finnish: the Rural Future) is a Finnish language newspaper published three times per week in Helsinki, Finland.

 History and profile

 Maaseudun Tulevaisuus was first published in 1916.
-The Central Union of Agricultural Producers and Forest Owners is the owner of the paper.
-Its publisher is Viestilehdet Oy, which is owned by the Union.
+Its publisher is Viestilehdet Oy, which is owned by The Central Union of Agricultural Producers and Forest Owners (MTK).

 The paper has a correspondent in Brussels since 1995 when Finland became a member of the European Union.

-Maaseudun Tulevaisuus has no political affiliation.
+The paper focuses on news concerning agriculture and forestry management, rural businesses and country life.
+Maaseudun Tulevaisuus is published by The Central Union of Agricultural Producers and Forest Owners (MTK), which, in addition to its own political goals, traditionally has strong relations with the Center party.
 As of 2014 the editor-in-chief was Jouni Kemppainen.
-The paper focuses on news concerning agriculture and forestry management, rural businesses and country life.
 It has its headquarters in Helsinki and is published three times in a week, on Mondays, Wednesdays and Fridays.

 Maaseudun Tulevaisuus is published in broadsheet format and consists of 22 pages.
-The paper has a special issue, Metsänomistaja, which is published four days per year.
+The paper has a special issue, Metsänomistaja (Forest Owner) which is published four times a year.